openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 # OpenAPS Features

-## SMB
+## Super Micro Bolus (SMB)
-SMB the shortform of "super micro bolus", is the latest OpenAPS function (from 2018) within the Oref1 algorithm.
+SMB, the shortform of "super micro bolus", is the latest OpenAPS feature (from 2018) within the Oref1 algorithm.
 In contrast to AMA, SMB does not use temporary basal rates to control glucose levels, but mainly **small super microboluses**.
 In situations where AMA would add 1.0 IU insulin using a temporary basal rate, SMB delivers several super microboluses in small steps at **5 minute intervals**, e.g. 0.4 IU, 0.3 IU, 0.2 IU and 0.1 IU.
-At the same time (for safety reasons) the actual basal rate is set to 0 IU/h for a certain period to prevent overdose (**"zero-temping "**).
+At the same time (for safety reasons) the actual basal rate is set to 0 IU/h for a certain period to prevent overdose (**'zero-temping'**).
 This allows the system adjust the blood glucose faster than with the temporary basal rate increase in AMA.

 Thanks to SMB, it can basically be sufficient for low-carb meals to inform the system of the planned amount of carbohydrate and leave the rest to AAPS.
 However, this may lead to higher postprandial peaks because pre-bolusing isn’t possible.
 Or you give, if necessary with pre-bolusing, a **start bolus**, which **only partly** covers the carbohydrates (e.g. 2/3 of the estimated amount) and let SMB fill up the rest.

 The SMB function contains some security mechanisms.

 1. the largest single SMB dose can only be the smallest value off:

 * value corresponding to the current basal rate (as adjusted by autotune/autosens) for the duration set in "Max minutes of basal to limit SMB to", e.g. basal quantity for the next 30 minutes, or
 * half the amount of insulin currently required, or
 * the remaining portion of your maxIOB value in the settings.